Skip to content

 Available Metrics

-The following counters are automatically collected:
+The following metrics are automatically collected:

-• Attributes:
+• Attributes: topic, message_type, message_category

-• messagebus.messages.processed: Number of messages successfully processed
+• messagebus.messages.processed (counter): Number of messages successfully processed

-• Attributes:
+• Attributes: topic, queue_name, message_type, message_category

 Example Queries